 Plan review is required.
-For information on a food establishment not listed above, please contact Health & Food Safety at 972-292-5304, or via email.
+For information on a food establishment not listed above, please contact Health & Food Safety at 972-292-5304, or via email Health and Food Safety.

-Before a new owner occupies a building, all city ordinances' requirements current at the time of takeover or opening will have to be met.
-This means an existing restaurant and building it is in must be brought up to code, if it does not meet current standards.
+Before a new owner occupies a building, all requirements of current city ordinances must be met.
+This means an existing restaurant and building it is in must be brought up to code if it does not meet current standards.
 This includes, but is not limited to:

 You are encouraged to call for a preliminary code compliance / design meeting to get answers to any questions before final plans are submitted.
 The attendees of this meeting typically are the Building Official or Chief Building Inspector, a Commercial Plans Reviewer, an Environmental Health Specialist and the Fire Marshal.

 Before occupying a new, existing or remodeled restaurant or food establishment, the following items/documents are required:

 - A Health Final Inspection (available by appointment with Health & Food Safety)

 - A Certificate of Occupancy (CO), approved by the Building Inspections Division